Musical Artist, Producer, Record Label, Arranger, Composer, Recording Studio, Jazz Historian

 2004 2005 Took time off to Compose New Works

-2006 Recording Solo Performance Live At Steinway Hall 150-Year Anniversary
+2006 Recording Solo Performance Live At Steinway Hall for the 150-Year Anniversary

 LOVE YOUR WORK AND KNOW IT WELL.
 KEEP THE IVORY HOT AS I KNOW YOU SHALL MY BROTHER.
 I'VE BEEN OUT OF ACTION BECAUSE OF ELECTED FOOT SURGERY LAST MONTH BUT WILL BE TRUCKIN AGAIN SHORTLY.
 ALMOST HEALED NOW.
 TAKE CARE AND BEST WISHES TO YOU AND GODS CONTINUED BLESSINGS TO YOU ALSO.THE WORLD NEEDS YOUR HOT TOUCH TO THE KEYBOARD AND I KNOW I DO ! ( LOL & SMILE )